A Functional Perspective on Knowledge Distillation in Neural Networks: Results and Discussion

-Figure~\ref{fig:resnet-TiN-prediction-main} shows the corresponding prediction agreement deltas (KD vs.\ best control).
+Figure~\ref{fig:resnet-TiN-prediction-main} shows the corresponding prediction agreement deltas (KD vs.\ best control), highlighting exactly what agreement is transferred between the teacher and the students in the base and augmented condition.
 At $\alpha=0.9$, students trained from augmented teachers increase incorrect agreement from $\approx 0.2\%$ (base) to $\approx 12\%$, far outpacing the increase in correct agreement.
-Thus, inducing higher teacher train loss via augmentation reliably amplifies asymmetric incorrect transfer, consistent with the SVHN findings and our regularisation view of KD with the novel insight of negative asymmetric transfer.
+Thus, inducing higher teacher train loss via augmentation reliably amplifies asymmetric incorrect transfer, consistent with the SVHN findings and our regularisation view of KD, with the additional, novel insight of negative asymmetric transfer.